 Whether forced indoors due to the children being off school, prefer the convince of at-home workouts, or are short on time there’s no denying that house based exercise routines have their place when it comes to getting fit and losing weight.

 One of the main challenges many face when working out indoors is a lack of resistance.
 While this workout, in particular, is designed for beginners, we will make convenient resistance suggestions for each exercise.

 Before starting this easy exercise routine

 However, before beginning any form of exercise we recommend undergoing a warmup.
 You generally want to stick to dynamic stretches such as high-knees, butt kicks, and leg swings and save static stretches such until after your workout.

-So, with the warmup out the way let’s begin.
+So, with the warmup out of the way let’s begin.

-The squat is an all-round great exercise, working mainly the glutes, hamstrings, and quadriceps.
-However, as well as working these key muscle groups squats are excellent for increasing your heart rate, getting a sweat on, and maintaining a toned body whilst shedding a few extra pounds.
+The squat is an all-around great exercise, working mainly the glutes, hamstrings, and quadriceps.
+However, as well as working for these key muscle groups squats are excellent for increasing your heart rate, getting a sweat on, and maintaining a toned body whilst shedding a few extra pounds.

 To make this exercise more difficult you can add resistance in the form of a rucksack, dumbbells, a bag of laundry, or anything else remotely heavy lying around.

 As well as air squats, walking lunges are a fantastic exercise to include in any at-home exercise regime.
 As walking lunges target a large portion of muscle groups, much like squats this will increase weight loss while creating that desirable toned body.